How can formative assessments help guide instruction?

 Participants will be able to identify the differences between formative and summative assessments.

-Participants will be able to select instructional strategies that support gathering student data in order adapt instruction.
+Participants will be able to select instructional strategies that support gathering student data in order to adapt instruction.

 First Word Last Word (attachment)